-All applicants must meet the general admission requirements listed in the Graduate Programs Admission section of this bulletin, pp. 39-40, and in the Seminary Admission Requirements, p.
-287. Admission to the PhD: Religion program is granted by the

-PhD-ThD Committee to applicants who
+All applicants must meet the general admission requirements listed in the Graduate Programs Admission section of this bulletin, p.
+41, and in the Seminary Admission Requirements, p.
+287. Admission to the PhD: Religion program is granted by the PhD-ThD Committee to applicants who

 - Hold either an MDiv degree (or its equivalent), or an MA in Religion (or its equivalent) from an approved seminary or university - · Show high promise of future usefulness to church and society - Read proficiently in ancient and/or modern languages as noted in the Language Requirements - Demonstrate the ability to handle doctoral-level work in English.
-(Standardized proficiency examinations are required for all applicants to the area of Mission and Ministry, whose native language is other than English). - Have 16 prerequisite credits in the chosen area of concentration. - Depending upon the applicant's academic background, the PhD-ThD Committee may also require proficiency examination(s) before granting admission to the doctoral program.
+(Standardized proficiency examinations are required of all PhD: Religion program applicants whose native language is other than English.) - Have 16 prerequisite credits in the chosen area of concentration. - Depending upon the applicant's academic background, the PhD-ThD Committee may also require proficiency examination(s) before granting admission to the doctoral program.